Criyl/challenges/short-king.md

 ##  Short(URL) King

-Your challenge is to design a system similar to https://tinyurl.com/.
+Your challenge is to design a system similar to https://tinyurl.com/ named https://short.king/.

 ### API
 The user should be able to hit your api on the following routes.